brandonbraun653/Ichnaea/hw/ver1/NotesForV2.md

 - Consider increasing the size of the power transistors to something taller.
 Currently they are shorter than the LTC7871, which is causing problems with heat sink contact.
 Do cost optimization now.
 - Add a second interface for debug and system testing control.
 I don't want to go through the BMS port, which actually needs to be exercised for system testing.
+- Add an eeprom or similar for saving settings from the BMS.
+Need to remember programmed voltage/current limits.
+- Use a pulldown resistor on the LTC RUN pin to force the controller to always boot in an OFF state.
+Don't know why I inverted this.

 # Assembly Errors
 - Forgot to order D3 (SS210) on the bottom of the board.
 Feeds power from VLow to AP66200.